transdigiware/support/README.md

 ZenHub Now
 ==========

 Welcome to our public-facing ZenHub repo.
+Here you can submit issues, vote on feature requests, or just say hi!

 # What is Zenhub?
 ZenHub is a lightweight browser extension that injects features directly into GitHub's native interface.
 It adds a key, strategic dimension to GitHub allowing dynamic peer feedback, file uploads, customizable kanban-style Issue boards, and more.

-Learn about all our features on [our website](https://www.zenhub.io/)!
+Learn about our features on [our website](https://www.zenhub.io/)!

 # Installation